Marcello-class submarine: Lorenzo Marcello

-Dandolo
+Enrico Dandolo

-Dandolo (pennant number DO) was launched 20 November 1937 and completed on 25 March 1938.
+Enrico Dandolo (pennant number DO) was launched 20 November 1937 and completed on 25 March 1938.
 After unsuccessful patrols in the Mediterranean, Dandolo sailed on 13 August 1940 and passed the Strait of Gibraltar on 16 August for an Atlantic patrol to Bordeaux on 10 September.
 Dandolo sank one ship and damaged another en route to Bordeaux.
 After an unsuccessful patrol, Dandolo sank one ship on its second BETASOM patrol.
 After another unsuccessful patrol, Dandolo sailed from Bordeaux on 26 June, passed the Strait of Gibraltar on 2 July, and returned to Naples on 7 July.
 Dandolo spent the remainder of the war in the Mediterranean damaging a neutral French tanker on 4 November 1941, sinking the neutral Spanish freighter Castillo Oropesa on 8 November 1941, and damaging the cruiser HMS Cleopatra on 16 July 1943.
 Dandolo sailed to the United States after the Italian armistice, and was scrapped in 1948.